 - Remove finished pie from the oven.
 Place on a wire rack to cool completely or for at least 2 hours.
 The pie filling will sink and set as it cools.

 - For the marshmallow meringue: Place egg whites, sugar, and cream of tartar in a heatproof bowl.
 Set bowl over a saucepan filled with two inches of simmering water.
 Do not let it touch the water.
 (You can use a double boiler if you have one.)
 Whisk constantly until sugar is dissolved and mixture has thinned out, about 4 minutes.
+The mixture’s temperature taken with an instant read thermometer should be 160°F (71°C).
+If it’s not, keep cooking and whisking until thinned out and temperature is warm enough.
 Remove from heat.
 Add the vanilla extract, then using a handheld or stand mixer fitted with a whisk attachment, beat on high speed for 5 minutes until stiff glossy peaks form.
-You can read more about and watch me make this in my separate Marshmallow Meringue post.
+You can read more about and watch me make this in my separate marshmallow meringue frosting post.

 - Spread marshmallow cream on top of cooled pie.
-Serve immediately or store in the refrigerator uncovered up to 8 hours before serving.
+Serve immediately or store at room temperature or in the refrigerator uncovered up to 8 hours before serving.
 If desired, toast the marshmallow topping with a kitchen torch just before serving.
+If you want to use the oven to toast instead, see detailed recipe Note.

 - Cover and store leftovers at room temperature for 1 day or in the refrigerator for up to 5 days.